 By applying an alternating voltage, the piezoelectric expands and contracts periodically and emits a sound wave corresponding to the excitation frequency.
 This sound wave is sent out as a pulsating ultrasonic beam from an excitation transducer and is detected by a receiving transducer.
 The signal is evaluated electronically and output via various signal outputs (digital and analog).

 There are different ways how ultrasonic signals can be utilized to calculate flow rates.

-The SONOFLOW sensors work on the basis of the transit-time difference measurement method.
+The SONOFLOW CO.55 and SEMIFLOW CO.65 sensors work on the basis of the transit-time difference measurement method.